SpoonX/aurelia-orm/README.md

 Add `'aurelia-orm'` in the `coreBundles.aurelia section` of your `webpack.config.js`.

-Aurelia-orm has several submodules.
-They are included in it's package.json, so no further action is required.
+Aurelia-orm has submodules.
+They are listed as resources in the package.json.
+So, no further action is required.

 ### Typescript

-Add to your `typings.json`
+Npm-based installations pick up the typings automatically.
+For Jspm-based installations, add to your `typings.json`:

 ```js
 "aurelia-orm": "github:spoonx/aurelia-orm",